Bhagavad Gīta Bhāshya and Tātparya

 phalam āha। yaṁ hīti। na kevalam avyathāmātreṇāmṛtatvaṁ kintu puruṣam।

-The benefit is described in 'yam hi' verse.
+The benefit (of enduring pleasure and pain with equanimity) is described in 'yam hi' verse.
 One cannot defeat death just by getting rid of misery.
 One can defeat it by becoming 'purusha'.

 "puru brahma guṇādhikyāt tajjñānātpuruṣaḥ smṛtaḥ"